umarniz/video-quickstart-android/README.md

 4. Run the quickstart app on an Android device or Android emulator.

-5. Press the call button at the bottom right portion of the screen and type a room name to connect to a Room.
+5. Press the video call button at the bottom right portion of the screen and type a room name to connect to a Room.
   <img height="500px" src="images/quickstart/connect_dialog.png"/>

 6. On another device, use an additional access token with a different identity to connect to the same room.